HUGE-Bench: A Benchmark for High-Level UAV Vision-Language-Action Tasks: More Visualizations

 \section{More Visualizations}

-We provide additional visualizations of the reconstructed scenes in Fig.~\ref{more_vis}.
-These examples illustrate the diversity of environments included in HUGE-Bench.
-In Fig.~\ref{fail}, we present representative failure cases of $\pi_0$ across different task categories.
-These examples highlight the remaining challenges in language understanding, spatial reasoning, and long-horizon execution.
-More visualizations of the trajectory data and the Isaac Sim platform are provided in the supplementary video file in \texttt{.mp4} format.
+We provide additional visualizations of the reconstructed scenes in Fig.~\ref{more_vis}, illustrating the diversity of environments included in HUGE-Bench.
+We further show representative failure cases of $\pi_0$ across different task categories in Fig.~\ref{fail}.
+These examples reveal three major failure modes:

+1) the model may localize the wrong target in landmark-centric tasks such as Orbit, Spiral Down, and Landing, leading to trajectories that are geometrically plausible but semantically incorrect.

+2) in long-horizon tasks such as Mapping and Inspection, the model may lose track of task progress, resulting in incomplete coverage, premature termination, or repeated local behaviors.

+3) in Traversal, the model may produce unsafe 3D execution and collide with obstacles, even when it roughly follows the intended direction.

+These failures suggest that current VLA models still require stronger aerial-view visual grounding, progress-aware memory, and 3D spatial reasoning for reliable high-level UAV execution.
+More visualizations of the trajectory data and the Isaac Sim platform are provided on our project page.